 “Or so I estimate,” said the half-face.
 “I can’t imagine she survived the fall back to the planet.”

 “What a hero.
-Even if she was indirectly responsible for the Hurricane, as you suggest, her ceaseless struggle to save even humanity’s most despicable portions is inspiration to us all.”
+Even if she was indirectly responsible for the Hurricane, as you suggest, her ceaseless struggle to salvage even humanity’s most despicable portions is inspiration to us all.”
 Lucille motioned for the mechanics to fuse ZAB’s original halves.
 “The moon’s changed since you left,” she said.
 “Hurricane Planets invade more frequently than ever, stealing stars from the edge of the Milky Way.
 We’ve built hundreds of robots based on Akayama’s designs and expanded the lunar crew to ten thousand.
 We can combine into a single mech a kilometer tall.”

 When the mechanics wired its halves together, ZAB consolidated the knowledge of both halves.
 “We’re still not strong enough,” it said.
 “I know our power and the Hurricane’s.
 There are far more Hurricane Planets than we anticipated, and their organization is primitive but powerful.”